festim-dev/FESTIM/docs/source/devguide/index.rst

    black my_script.py

-Alternatively, you can format all files in a folder with:
+Alternatively, you can format all files in the current directory with:

 .. code-block:: bash

    black .

+If you use Visual Studio Code, you can install the `extension <https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter>`_ with support for the Black formatter.
+Then, you can set Black as a default formatter for python and enable formatting "on save" for your code.

 -------------------
 Documentation guide